Published August 14 2023

 The problem

-Sub-Saharan Africa's population continues to increase significantly.
+On the other hand, Sub-Saharan Africa's population continues to increase significantly.
 In Kenya, the strong population growth with an average annual growth rate of 2.3% (United Nations Department of Economic Social Affairs Population Dynamics, 2021) has led to increasing demand for food and increased use of natural resources.
 As in many African countries, Kenya's population will double by 2050.
 However, 36.8% of the population or more than 18 million people in Kenya, live below the poverty line of 1.9 US dollars a day, the population faces a critical challenge; food insecurity.
 Diets often lack essential nutrients, leading to health complications.
 While modern agricultural solutions are explored, a powerful, yet forgotten, answer lies within traditional knowledge systems – African Indigenous Vegetables (AIVs).

 What is this project doing?